zwong15-2/ece220_comp/README.md

 ### Retrieve assignments

-To retrieve (or updated) released assignments, run:
+To retrieve (or update) released assignments, run:

 ```
 git fetch release
 git merge release/<assignment> -m "<some comment>"
+git push origin master
 ```

 where `<assignment>` is a branch name corresponding to a particular assignment and `<some comment>` is a comment of your choice.
+The last command pushes the newly merged files to your remote repository.
+If something ever happens to your repository and you need to go back in time, you will be able to revert your repository to when you first retrieved an assignment.

 ### Submit assignments

-To submit (or update) completed assignments, you will to follow these steps.
+To submit (or update) completed assignments, familiarize yourself with the process below.

+There are a couple of states that files may be in as you are working on your
+assignment:
+* unmodified tracked - files that are part of the local repository and have not had any changes made to them.
+* modified tracked - files that are part of the local repository but have been changed.
+* untracked - files that originally were not part of the local repository but have been created and are part of the workspace now.
+All the files that are pulled/merged into your local repository are already tracked.

-To see all modified and untracked files in your Git workspace, run:
+To see all modified tracked and untracked files in your Git workspace, run:

 ```
 git status
 ```

-To add untracked files and modified files/directories, run:
+To stage any modified tracked or untracked files/directories for a commit, run:

 ```
 git add <file/directory> <file/directory> ...
 ```

-To commit newly added files/directories to your local repository and those with changes run:
+To commit any staged modified tracked or untracked files/directories to your local repository run:

 ```
 git commit <-a> -m "<some comment>"
 ```

-To automatically stage modified/deleted files that have already been added in the past, you can simply include the `<-a>` option.
-This way, you won't have to run `git add ...` on files that are being already tracked.
-Excluding this option gives you more control over the files you wish to commit.
+Rather than individually staging any modified tracked files, you can stage them all at once using the `<-a>` option with the above command.
+Note that this will not stage any untracked files.
+Which commands to use to stage files/directories depends on the situation.
+Individually staging files with `git add` gives you more control over which changes will be part of the next commit whereas using the `<-a>` option reduces the amount of typing necessary to stage all modified tracked files.

-Finally, push the changes in your local repository to the remote repository
+Finally, push the committed file/directories in your local repository to the remote repository with:
-with:

 ```
 git push origin master
 ```

+You should now be able to see the modified files/directories in the remote repository through the web browser.

 ### Switching branches